-Natural Gray Mosaic Grout 2 lb is a traditional portland-cement grout for mosaic tile and comes in the form of dry powder with sand pre-blended into it for strength.
+Natural Gray Mosaic Grout 2.25 lb is a traditional portland-cement grout for mosaic tile and comes in the form of dry powder with sand pre-blended into it for strength.
 The Natural Gray color is highly recommended because a medium gray contrasts most tile colors (except for grays and light blues).
 We have more advice below about choosing grout colors and an explanation on why you want your grout color to CONTRAST tile colors instead of matching tile colors.
-If you need a slightly darker grout, you could mix this grout with some Black Mosaic Grout in a ratio of roughly 50:50.

 Natural Gray Mosaic Grout